Redland City 2040: Futures Thinking and Strategy Transformation Workshop

 Social networks that contribute to the understanding of the City’s hopes would integrate community groups and help to engage them in future focused activities.
 These could include coastal and marine education, renewable energy practices, including awareness raising of the City’s possible interests in solar, wind and water driven renewable energy strategies.
 A further suggestion regarding community connection, is to employ locally, and this is suggested to reduce local traffic, while boosting local awareness and knowledge and commitment to strategies and project that would offer hope and support for Redland’s futures.

-What would untie the City’s unique and preferred futures?
+The Unaligned Phase: What would untie or disconnect the City’s unique and preferred futures?

 Core strategies for avoiding the untying of the City’s plans include: avoiding too much debt via efficiency of financial expenditure, avoiding delays and disasters by maintaining resource infrastructure, avoiding litigation issues by adhering to legislation and developing policies that supports the City’s aims.
 The City can also avoid distractions and delays by interfacing with government departments and anticipating their drivers, developing supportive politics, and appropriate funding and budgets.